 The architecture of linear attention is shown in Fig. \ref{lin-attention}.
 It projects the original $(n \times d)$-dimensional learned key and value matrix $KW_{g}$ and $VW_{h}$ into $(k \times d)$-dimensional projected key and value $EKW_{g}$ and $FVW_{h}$, then computes an $(n × k)$-dimensional attention mapping matrix $\overline{P}$ using the scaled dot-product attention, as described by Eq. (\ref{eq:lin}).
 The linear projection matrix $E$ and $F$ are not learnable parameters, instead, they are predefined matrix $E=\delta R$ and $F=e^{-\delta} R$, where $R \in \mathbb{R}^{k \times n}$ with i.i.d. entries from Gaussian normal distribution $N(0,1 / k)$ and $\delta$ is a small constant \cite{wang2020linformer}.

 The linear self-attention module performs on par with standard self-attention module \cite{wang2020linformer}, but it offers linear time and memory computation complexity with respect to input sequence length $n$, since the linear self-attention operations only require $O(nk)$ time and space complexity.
 For a small projected dimension $k$ where $k \ll n$, the memory and space consumption can be significantly reduced, thus allowing the attention mechanism to be applied on high-dimensional data.
 In this work, we replace the self-attention block by the linear attention module for $3D$ turbulence simulation task.
 The architecture of our proposed model, the linear attention coupled Fourier neural operator (LAFNO), is shown in Fig. \ref{fno_attention_3d}.
-In our numerical simulation, the maximum GPU memory consumption of training LAFNO is $35.82~GB$.
+Note that the linear transform $W$ in Fig. \ref{fno_attention_3d} is an additional linear transform, different from the linear transform operation inside the Fourier layer \cite{li2020fourier}, to help training the model \cite{wang2017residual}.
+The linear attention reduces the computational cost of computing the attention mapping matrix $P$, from multiplying two $n \times d$ matrices to multiplying two matrices of $n \times d$ and $k \times d$, where $k \ll n$.
+In our numerical simulation, the maximum GPU memory consumption of training LAFNO is reduced to $35.82~GB$.